openmrs/openmrs-esm-core/docs/advanced/translations.md

 - The [OpenMRS Component Decorator](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-react-utils/docs/API.md#openmrscomponentdecorator).
-  This decorator is generally wrapped around root components by [getLifecycle](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-react-utils/docs/API.md#getasynclifecycle)/[getAsyncLifecycle](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-react-utils/docs/API.md#getasynclifecycle)— it is generally not used directly by microfrontends.
+  This decorator is generally wrapped around root components by [getLifecycle](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-react-utils/docs/API.md#getasynclifecycle)/[getAsyncLifecycle](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-react-utils/docs/API.md#getasynclifecycle)— it is generally not used directly by frontend modules.
-  This component provides the connection between the i18next "backend" (still on the client side, despite the name) and the microfrontend it wraps.
+  This component provides the connection between the i18next "backend" (still on the client side, despite the name) and the frontend module it wraps.
-- The microfrontend, which uses the `t` function or `<Trans>` component from react-i18next to produce rendered content.
-Upon each commit, [i18next-parser](https://github.com/i18next/i18next-parser) parses the microfrontend code and automatically extracts translation keys and strings into locale-specific translation files found in the `translations` directory of a microfrontend.
+- The frontend module, which uses the `t` function or `<Trans>` component from react-i18next to produce rendered content.
+Upon each commit, [i18next-parser](https://github.com/i18next/i18next-parser) parses the frontend module code and automatically extracts translation keys and strings into locale-specific translation files found in the `translations` directory of a frontend module.

 ## Language Detection